 Honorary Doctorate vs. PhD: Key Differences Explained

-Honorary Doctorate Degree … this term or this degree is in hype and gaining popularity very quickly, especially with aspiring academics and learners.
-In fact, I also enquired about this Honorary Doctorate Degree sometime back.
+Honorary Doctorate Award is in hype and gaining popularity very quickly, especially with aspiring academics and learners.
+In fact, I also enquired about this Honorary Doctorate sometime back.
 So what is this exactly, and how is it different from the regular earned Doctorate degree?

 Honorary Doctorate Degree